anthonyho/arrayAnalysisTools/README.md

 arrayTools
 ==========

-Python/Bash/MATLAB tools for analysis of high-throughput biochemical experiment
+Python/Bash/MATLAB tools for analysis of high-throughput biochemical data from array experiments